Problem Solving Techniques

 As you can see, the first set of questions get at the surface cause(s) for the accident.
 Once we know what directly caused the injury or illness, we begin to ask why to arrive at root causes.

-Each time a why question is asked, a deeper root cause is uncovered.
+Remember, each time a why question is asked, a deeper root cause is uncovered.
+To get to the deep root causes, ask why at least five times.

 Click to Enlarge